6110-sp24/6110-sp24.github.io/_pages/project/phase_2.md

 Once teams have been formed, each team will be given their own private GitHub repository, which will be used for phases 2-5.
 Teams should take care to avoid accidentally (or intentionally) sharing their code with other teams.
 Such actions will constitute cheating.

-Use the procedure described in [Setting up the class tools](../phase-1/class-tools.md) to initialize a new local Git repository with the skeleton repository and tests, then copy in the relevant parts of each team member's scanner and parser.
+Use the procedure described in [Setting up the class tools][class-tools] to initialize a new local Git repository with the skeleton repository and tests, then copy in the relevant parts of each team member's scanner and parser.
 This time, set the `origin` remote to your team repository instead of your personal phase 1 repository.

 You should be able to run your compiler from the command line with: